mikx98/invitations/README.md

 else followed by *ENTER* for babes.

 Made a mistake?
 If you didn't select all babes, simply run the script again.
-Otherwise, remove corresponding line in `baby.data`.
+Otherwise, either run `python3 baby.py --ooh` and filter out challos or remove corresponding line in `baby.data`.

 ## 3. let invitations make its wonder